When you reflect back on the past year as a parent, do you remember feeling stressed out most of the time?

 Was it a year where you did not enjoy your family as much as you wanted to?

 Do you feel like the year sped by too fast and you don’t remember slowing down AT ALL to enjoy fun times or little special moments with your family?

-If this sounds like you, then it might be time to resolve to make the year 2015 a more BALANCED year.
+If this sounds like you, then it might be time to resolve to make the rest of the year 2015 a more BALANCED year.

 What Is Life/Family Balance?